Kaija Saariaho: Life and work

 On 1 December 2016, the Metropolitan Opera gave its first performance of L'Amour de loin, the second opera by a female composer ever to be presented by the company (the first was performed more than a century earlier, in 1903).
 The subsequent transmission of the opera to cinema on 10 December 2016 as part of the Metropolitan Opera Live in HD series marked the first opera by a female composer, and the first opera conducted by a female conductor (Susanna Mälkki), in the series.
-In 2002 the Santa Fe Opera presented L’Amour de Loin.
+In 2002 the Santa Fe Opera presented L'Amour de loin.
 In 2008, the Santa Fe Opera also presented her opera Adriana Mater.

+Saariaho was the patron of the Helsinki Music Centre organ project and endowed the construction of a new organ in the Helsinki Music Centre with one million euros.
+She was also the chair of the International Kaija Saariaho Organ Composition Competition, which selected in April 2023 eleven compositions.

+Saariaho was diagnosed with glioblastoma in February 2021.
+She died in Paris on 2 June 2023, at age 70.

+Her very last work, HUSH, a concerto for trumpet and orchestra, was given its world premiere on 24 August 2023 at the Helsinki Music Centre with Verneri Pohjola and the Finnish Radio Symphony Orchestra conducted by Susanna Mälkki.
+While the premiere was posthumous, Saariaho had been able to hear the work herself at a rehearsal in the spring of 2023.
+The piece is conceived as a response to Saariaho's own first concerto Graal Théâtre and based on a text by Aleksi Barrière, Saariaho's son and librettist of some of her last works.